KomacloS/BOM_DM/README.md

 ### Browser access

 Open `http://localhost:8000/ui/` in a browser to use the built-in web UI.
+A new step-by-step workflow is available at `http://localhost:8000/ui/workflow`.
 Switch between SQLite and Postgres under **Configuration**.
 Saving changes rewrites `~/.bom_platform/settings.toml` and reloads the database without restarting Python.